Opensource.com's Community Moderator program

 - Access to a global publishing platform and distribution system

-- Access to worldwide collaborative community of open source advocates / activists
+- Access to worldwide collaborative community of open source advocates and activists

-- Receive Comment Gardner badge and comment moderation privileges
+- Receive Comment Gardener badge and comment moderation privileges

 - Receive one vote in annual Moderator's Choice Award

 - Receive group Community Moderator access on LinkedIn Open source professionals group

 - Addition to Opensource.com Community Moderator email list

 - Addition to Meet the team page